mscdex/node-imap/README.md

 Therefore, an easy way to check for a multipart message is to check if the structure length is >1.

-Lastly, here are the system flags defined by the IMAP spec (that may be added/removed to/from messages):
+Lastly, here are the system flags defined by RFC3501 that may be added/removed:

 * Seen - Message has been read
 * Answered - Message has been answered